-I’m 57, reside in Canada, married for over 34 years, never had children but do have one ‘spoiled’ dog named “Emma”.
+I reside in Ontario, Canada, married over 30 years, never had children but do have one ‘spoiled’ dog named “Emma”.

-Intense psychotherapy began in 1994 to deal PTSD (childhood sexual abuse), which ultimately led to years of major depression, hospitalizations, ECT treatments and unemployment.
-During these years I would journal daily, and thankfully I did as ECT robbed me of considerable long-term memory.
+Intense psychotherapy began in 1994 to deal with PTSD (childhood sexual abuse), which ultimately led to years of major depression, hospitalizations, ECT treatments and unemployment.
+During these years, I journaled daily, and thankfully I did as ECT robbed me of considerable long-term memory.

-Thanks for stopping by this blog, if it wasn’t for all of you it wouldn’t be the success that it is with over 375,000 visitors.
+Thanks for stopping by, if it wasn’t for all of you this blog wouldn’t be the success that it is with over 430,000 visitors.